pekkis/hardcore-react-training/README.md

 - `npm i -g pnpm` (just once to install pnpm)

 - `pnpm i`
-- `cp .env.example .env`
+- `cp .env.example .env.local`
 - edit `.env.example`.
-Make **NEXT_PUBLIC_APPID** be something that you'd think is unique for yourself.
+Invent **NEXT_PUBLIC_APPID** to be a string that you'd think could be unique for yourself.
+It's an unique id for your pre-built backend hosted in firebase.
 - `pnpm run start`

 Open browser and go to http://localhost:3000 (if that is reserved for some reason, you might get another port but the terminal should tell you that).

 You should see a "beautiful" welcoming screen that contains a duckling and might suggest that some people like suckling on ducklings.

 There should be more instructions / assertions on the screen.
-Please read carefully.
+Please read them carefully.
 If you're happy with what you see, you're done.

 ### Build